MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 The `AS OF` clause allows specifying a timestamp at which the `SUBSCRIBE` should begin returning results, in order to inspect the historical state of a relation.
 If `AS OF` is specified, no rows whose timestamp is less than the specified timestamp will be returned.
 If the timestamp specified is earlier than the earliest historical state retained by the source relations, an error will be signaled.

+If `AS OF` is unspecified, the system automatically chooses an `AS OF` timestamp.

 Currently, all user-defined sources and tables have a retention window of one second, so `AS OF` is of limited usefulness except when subscribing to queries over certain internal relations.

 ### `UP TO`